 - Content within a project is associated with a project key.

 - Paid Localize subscriptions (or free trials) are associated with an organization

 - Project usage (pageviews) are counted against the subscription of the organization

-- Learn More: Team Members: Inviting and Permissions
+- Learn More: Team Members: Setup and Permissions

 The organization is the over arching name in your Localize account, where you can manage all the projects belonging to the same group.
 Typically, this is the same as your company name.
 After the organization has been created, you can create the various projects that will be translated through Localize.